-Deferred tax credit carryforwards at December 31, 2016, included \$0.2 million of alternative minimum tax credits, which can be carried forward indefinitely.
-We also had \$0.3 million of deferred state tax credit carryforwards, which have a carryforward period of five years.
+Deferred tax credit carryforwards at December 31, 2016, included \$0.6 million of alternative minimum tax credits, which can be carried forward indefinitely.
+Other deferred tax credit carryforwards included \$0.2 million of general business credits, which have a carryback period of one year and carryforward period of 20 years.
+The majority of the general business credit carryforwards will expire in 2027.
+Deferred tax credit carryforwards also include \$1.0 million of charitable contribution carryforwards.
+The majority of the charitable contribution carryforwards expire in 2016.
+We also had \$4.5 million of deferred state tax credit carryforwards, which have a carryforward period of five years.
 The majority of the state tax credit carryforwards expire in 2016.
-Deferred tax credit carryforwards also include \$0.1 million of charitable contribution carryforwards.
-The majority of the charitable contribution carryforwards.